 For futher information, take a look at our technical report "Tritation experiments"

-We conjugate our antigens with biotin as an internal quality control for our antigens.
-We perform a spectroscopic estimation with HABA (4´-hydroxyazobenzene-2-carboxylic acid) of the mole-to-mole ratio of biotin to protein, also a western blot assay with streptavidin (A), and several ELISA assays (indirect ELISA assay in streptavidin coated microtiter plates, capture ELISA assay with the biotinylated recombinant antigen as detector and double-antigen-sandwich ELISA assay (B)).
+We conjugate our bio-markers with biotin as an internal quality control for our antigens.
+We perform a spectroscopic estimation with HABA (4´-hydroxyazobenzene-2-carboxylic acid) of the mole-to-mole ratio of biotin to protein, also a western blot assay with streptavidin (A), and several ELISA assays (indirect ELISA assay in streptavidin coated microtiter plates, capture ELISA assay with the biotinylated bio-marker as detector and double-antigen-sandwich ELISA assay (B)).

 (A) Western Blot assay with streptavidin